0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 ## *Escalate!*

 Let's escalate our privileges.
 First, switch to user *jboss*;
-Then, type `sudo -l` to see what he can run as sudo
+Then, type `sudo -l` to see what he can run with sudo

 > Matching Defaults entries for jboss on thm-java-deserial:
     env_reset, mail_badpass,